Keeping a symptoms diary

 Under each day plot the symptoms you want to chart each day.
 You can simply use a colour code/block of colour for each symptom and this will give you a quick 'at a glance' view of your symptoms.

 I then worked along the rows, day by day, and a clear visual chart would appear.
-This enabled me to do a quick ‘view at a glance’, to see how things were going and to see what patterns in my symptoms were developing.
+This enabled me to do a quick ‘view at a glance’, to see how things were going and to see what patterns were developing in my symptoms.

 The main symptoms I charted were:

-· Bowel movements - using brown felt-pen (if bowel movements were non-existent, I would leave a blank, if they were a bit light I would only colour in half the block)
+· Bowel movements - using brown felt-pen - obviously ! (if bowel movements were non-existent, I would leave a blank, if they were a bit light I would only colour in half the block)

 · Pain symptoms - using purple felt-pen (if I was in a lot of pain I would colour in the whole box, if I had average or light amount of pain, I would again, only colour in half the box)